ror-community/curation_ops/tests/in_release_duplicate_check/README.md

 ## Functionality

-1. The script reads all JSON files in the specified input directory.
+Both scripts perform the following tasks:

+1. Read ROR records from the input source (CSV file or JSON files in a directory).
-2. It extracts the names (ROR display name, aliases, and labels) and country code for each ROR record.
+2. Extract names (ROR display name, aliases, and labels) and URLs for each ROR record.
-3. It compares the normalized names of each record with all other records.
+3. Compare the normalized names and URLs of each record with all other records.
-4. If the match ratio between two names is greater than or equal to 85 and the country codes match (if available), it considers them as potential duplicates.
+4. Check for URL matches and name matches with a fuzzy matching ratio of 85 or higher.
+5. For the JSON script, it also considers the country code when available, only comparing records from the same country.
-5. The script writes the potential duplicate records to the output CSV file with columns: "ror_id", "name", "duplicate_ror_id", "duplicate_name", and "match_ratio".
+6. Write potential duplicate records to the output CSV file with columns: "ror_id", "name", "url", "duplicate_ror_id", "duplicate_name", "duplicate_url", "match_type", and "match_ratio".